-Public Health - Seattle and King County has partnered with the Seattle Flu Study to launch a home testing program called the Seattle Coronavirus Assessment Network (SCAN).
-The study is working to understand how COVID-19 is spreading throughout King County, and offers free, confidential, at-home tests.
-Enroll at scanpublichealth.org/screener.
+Public Health - Seattle and King County has partnered with the Seattle Flu Study to launch a home testing program called Seattle Coronavirus Assessment Network (SCAN).
+On June 10^{th} , SCAN resumed testing of home-based, self-collected samples for COVID-19 and return of results.
+Learn more about it here.